I’ve been cheating on you, my friends.

 Yes, I’ve seen threats: people threatening to stop reading the RR’s columns, or those threatening to keep monitoring their stories.

-But the journalist’s reply made me understand that some RR’s do feel under attack and get triggered; they consider themselves victims too.
+But the journalist’s reply made me understand that some RR’s do feel under attack.
+They consider themselves victims too — and they get triggered.

 Soon after, she received dozens of tweets, most calling out reporters’ hypocrisy.
 Examples:

 “And your defense of threats, vitriol and personal attacks on the Duchess of Sussex is well, indefensible also.”

 “Was it polite criticism when people continuously deliver death threats & vitriol to the DoS, Prince Harry, & their unborn child?”

 “Your selective outrage is disgusting.
 The DoS has been subjected to the most disgusting character assassination of any public figure I can think about and you could not care less about it.”

 This reply came with a graphic: